 We’re proud to be one of the world’s best modern universities – Times Higher Education has ranked us as the top millennial university in Australasia and number 14 in the world.
 We have an overall five-star rating from university rankings organisation QS, in addition to five star ratings for Teaching, Employability, Research, Internationalisation, Facilities, Innovation and Inclusiveness.

 We have been a university since 2000, and are now the second largest in the country and ranked among the top 1% (251-300) of universities in the world.

-Study with us and you can enrol in our range of world-ranked subjects, which include New Zealand’s top-ranked health programmes and the country’s best sport science school.
+Study with us and you can enrol in our range of world-ranked subjects, which include New Zealand’s top-ranked health programmes and one of the world's best sport science schools.

 We know that to create truly great graduates, we must do more than get them ready for their career; we must get them ready for the world.

 We are consistently ranked first in New Zealand for international outlook by world rankings organisations QS and Times Higher Education.
 We have more than 5,000 industry partners around the world, and have collaborated on research projects with 140 different countries.
 Our students are from 140 different countries, and half of our academic staff were born overseas, and they often share their international experience and connections with their students.

 AUT’s three modern campuses have several award-winning buildings which were created using sustainable principles and feature inviting, collaborative and functional learning areas, auditoriums and research spaces.
 This includes the state-of-the-art Engineering, Computer and Mathematical Sciences building, which has unique design features that mean it can be used as a teaching tool and ‘living lab’ where students can get hands-on experience.

 We also have a number of world-class facilities including one of only two motion capture studios in the country; New Zealand’s top sports science facility, AUT Millennium; and the country’s only two major radio telescopes, which are involved in projects with international research partners.